memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 > **Note:** [Blinky](https://docs.zephyrproject.org/latest/samples/basic/blinky/README.html) is an example for a [Zephyr _repository_ application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-repo-app).
 We continue using a [_freestanding_ application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app), and in the next article, we'll finally create a [_workspace_ application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app).

 Straight from the documentation, we follow the _"Open in GitHub"_ link to find the application in Zephyr's repository and simply copy the contents from [`main.c`](https://github.com/zephyrproject-rtos/zephyr/blob/main/samples/basic/blinky/src/main.c) into our own application.
-We'll now compare the `gpio` Devicetree API with the "plain" API in `zephyr/include/zephyr/devicetree.h` that we've seen in the last article.
+We'll now compare the `gpio` Devicetree API with the "plain" API in `zephyr/include/zephyr/devicetree.h` that we've seen in the [previous article]({% post_url 2024-02-15-practical_zephyr_dt_semantics %}).

 ### Blinky with a `/chosen` LED node